Herndon Monument

-The Herndon Monument on the grounds of the U.S. Naval Academy is a 21 ft grey granite obelisk.
-It was erected in memory of Captain William Lewis Herndon, who died during the sinking of his ship, SS Central America, on September 12, 1857 while helping to evacuate passengers and crew.
-All women and children and many of the men aboard were saved by a nearby ship during the storm.
+The Herndon Monument is a 21 ft grey granite obelisk on the grounds of the U.S. Naval Academy.
+It was erected in memory of Captain William Lewis Herndon, who died while helping to evacuate passengers and crew from his ship, the SS Central America, as she foundered in a storm on September 12, 1857.
+All women and children and many of the men aboard were saved through his efforts.

 Description

 The monument is a 400 × 71 × 71 in granite obelisk presented to the Academy by the class of 1860.
 The sculptor is unknown.